 Bloodroot Plant Prefers Rich, Composted Soil

 The bloodroot plant is an American wildflower that prefers dark, loose soil enriched with organic compost such as dead leaves.
 If you replicate the growing conditions of a shaded forest, you’ll have no trouble coaxing the bloodroot plant into magnificent bloom.
 The seeds of this perennial plant are attractive to ants, which disperse them to help bloodroot quickly spread and multiply.
 It’s an ideal perennial for planting beneath trees and in other shaded areas of your yard.
 This hardy native plant will take root and thrive with little maintenance, multiplying quickly to cover adjacent areas.

 Bloodroot Plant Is a Spring Ephemeral

 Bloodroot plant is also called redroot, Indian red paint, sweet slumber, and butterwort.
 It’s rumored that Native Americans may have once used parts of this plant to induce vomiting.
 Even today, some herbalists collect the root and rhizome in the fall for use in herbal remedies.
 It should be noted that little scientific proof exists that the bloodroot plant has medicinal properties, however, and that the toxic parts of this plant should not be ingested.

 The bloodroot plant is a member of the poppy family.
-It typically blooms 6 inches off the ground, capped by a single, dark green leaf that sprouts at soil level.
-It’s hardy in growing zones 3 through 9 as a spring ephemeral, which means it blooms early in spring and then goes quickly dormant until the next year.
+It typically blooms 6 inches off the ground, capped by a single, dark green leaf that sprouts at the soil level.
+It’s hardy in growing zones 3 through 9 as a spring ephemeral, which means it blooms early in spring and then goes quickly dormant until the following year.
 Gardeners love it for its early color.
 The bloodroot plant is one of the earliest plants to bloom each spring.
 However, its beauty is fleeting.